JacksonTE/game-boy-emulator/bootrom/README.md

-Place boot ROM files directly into this `bootrom` directory.
+Optionally, you can place boot ROM files into this `bootrom` directory.
+Otherwise the `Emulator` will skip this step and automatically be put into to its post-boot state.

+To use the provided boot ROM file, run the `emulate-game-boy.exe` executable with arguments `--bootrom` `{filename.extension}`.

-For emulating the original DMG-01 Game Boy, place its boot ROM here with the name `bootrom_dmg.bin`.
+Currently, only the original DMG-01 Game Boy and its boot ROM are supported.